How should Christians understand hell? What is it? Is it biblical? If so, then how is the word used in the Bible?

 Wenham, J. The Case for Conditional Immortality, Fourth Edinburgh Conference on Christian Dogmatics, 1991.

 A good collection of short works and excerpts by various authors (including those listed above) is: Rethinking Hell, Readings in Evangelical Conditionalism, C. M. Date, G.G.
 Stump, and J. W. Anderson (editors), Cascade Books, Wipf and Stock Publishers, 2014.

-A good presentation of the major views on hell is found in: Four Views on Hell, Second Edition, Stanley Gundry, Preston Sprinkle (Editors), Denny Burk, John G. Stackhouse, Jr., Robin Parry, and Jerry Walls (Contributors) Zondervan, 2016.
+A good presentation of the major views on hell is: Four Views on Hell, Second Edition, Stanley Gundry, Preston Sprinkle (Editors), Denny Burk, John G. Stackhouse, Jr., Robin Parry, and Jerry Walls (Contributors) Zondervan, 2016.